 For podcasts, listen and subscribe at:

-For video, watch and subscribe at:
+For past episodes, watch and subscribe at:

 Guest: Wayne Turnage, deputy mayor, District of Columbia Health and Human Services (DMHHS), director, District of Columbia Department of Health Care Finance (DHCF)